 It is also worth remembering that we have a wealth of articles and videos that feature prominent doctors and the BEC5 Curaderm inventor himself, Dr. Bill Cham.

 Simply clean the area to be treated with a mild antiseptic to remove old skin cells.
 Then apply BEC5 relatively thickly to the area at least twice daily and cover with a micro pore.
 Avoid the eyes.
 Continue to use the cream for a minimum of 7 days and a maximum of 60 days, dependent upon the size of the non-melanoma cancer you are treating.

 BEC5 cream only kills cancer cells and in the course of treatment it’s normal to take a while for the destroyed cancer cells to be removed by the natural processes of the body.
 While this process is in effect, the affected area may seem redder than before application, but this will desist and eventually leave the affected area clearer.

 To see BEC5 Curaderm in action, watch the video below made by one of our customers which follows their progress through a full course of treatment with the cream.

 A 20 ml. bottle of BEC5 can provide enough material to treat one large skin cancer, two medium sized ones, six small ones or twelve sun spots.
-Please note Bec5 shouldn’t also be applied to moles, melanomas or to those allergic to Aspirin.
+Please note BEC5 shouldn’t be applied to moles, melanomas or used by those allergic to Aspirin.